njalasin/Project-Flow-State/README.md

 # FlowState
-This is the master repo for my game, FlowState
+This is the master repo for my game FlowState